-- 1. PS/2 mouse port (green).
-This port is for a PS/2 mouse. - Parallel port.
-This 25-pin port connects a parallel printer, a scanner, or other devices. - IEEE 1394a port.
-This 6-pin IEEE 1394a port provides high-speed connectivity for audio/video devices, storage peripherals, PCs, or portable devices - 4.
+- 1. PS/2 keyboard port (purple).
+This port is for a PS/2 keyboard. - Parallel port.
+This 25-pin port connects a parallel printer, a scanner, or other devices - IEEE1394a port.
+This 6-pin IEEE 1394a port provides high-speed connectivity for audio/video devices, storage peripherals, PCs, or portable devices. - 4.
 LAN (RJ-45) port.
-Supported by Realtek® Gigabit LAN controller, this port allows Gigabit connection to a Local Area Network (LAN) through a network hub.
+Supported by Gigabit LAN controller, this port allows Gigabit connection to a Local Area Network (LAN) through a network hub.
 Refer to the table below for the LAN port LED indications.